-While Princeton is an open campus and welcomes visitors, the University’s primary responsibility is to its mission, its scholarly and intellectual life, and its students.
+Princeton welcomes visitors to our beautiful central New Jersey campus.
+As a private higher-education institution, the University’s primary responsibility is to its research and teaching missions and its students.
 This is a residential campus, and we seek to protect the privacy of our students in their living environment.

 - University staff may make other areas off-limits to photography based on University needs.

 - Photo parties must remain outside and in publicly accessible areas at all times.
 Restrooms and other interior spaces must not be used for dressing or other photo preparations.

 - Photo parties may not block archways or doorways.

 - Photos must be for personal use only and may not be published for profit or used as marketing materials for photographers.
 Any use to promote a good or service is prohibited.

 - Princeton cannot arrange for parking or vehicle access to campus.

 Parties that do not adhere to these guidelines may be asked to leave campus.
 Individuals are expected to comply with the requests and/or instructions of University police officers.